 The question is often asked, should I sacrifice a stable income and risk everything to strive for my goals or should I employ a side-hustle and risk never realizing my ambitions?
 Unfortunately, risk and reward are intertwined – so this fundamental choice has to be discussed.

-You may be asking yourself if starting forex trading or trading in any market is a serious idea, particularly if you’re considering how much time you want to commit to it.
+You may be asking yourself if start trade forex or trading in any market is a serious idea, particularly if you’re considering how much time you want to commit to it.
 So, what factors should you consider?

 It’s not a get-rich-quick scheme

-Perhaps the most pertinent thing to realise is that if you’re just starting out in the world of forex trading, you’re not going to become a millionaire overnight.
-Learning the tools of the trade, understanding market factors and gaining useful experience happens over a period of months or years – not days.
+Perhaps the most pertinent thing to realize is that if you’re just starting out in the world of forex trading, you’re not going to become a millionaire overnight.
+Learning the tools of the trade, understanding market factors, and gaining useful experience happens over a period of months or years – not days.

 Is it better to start out as a hobby?